Create an Airwallex account today

 Airwallex is an end-to-end financial solution that offers expense management and multi-currency employee and corporate cards.
 Our technology is used to manage customer payments and support treasury operations, as well as embedded finance solutions.

-While Payoneer is free if you’re moving money to and from another Payoneer account, the 3% fee if you’re not, may be complicated and costly for business10.
-Airwallex customers, from established SaaS enterprises to growing eCommerce retailers, benefit from 0% international and domestic transaction fees, market-leading FX rates and currency conversions at interbank rates + 0.5-1%.
+While Payoneer is free if you’re moving money to and from another Payoneer account, the 3% fee if you’re not, may be complicated and costly for business Airwallex customers, from established SaaS enterprises to growing eCommerce retailers, benefit from 0% international and domestic transaction fees, market-leading FX rates and currency conversions at interbank rates + 0.5-1%.

 Both Payoneer and Airwallex offer multi-currency business accounts, but there is one major difference.
 While a Payoneer customer can only hold their balance in nine currencies, Airwallex supports 23.

-Choose Airwallex as a holistic financial partner for growing, mid-market and enterprise level companies managing money across borders.
+Choose Airwallex as a holistic financial partner for growing, mid-market and enterprise-level companies managing money across borders.

 Find out for yourself how Airwallex compares to Payoneer.